A guidebook titled 'UK Charity Regulations 2025' lies open to a compliance checklist.

 Duty 2: Comply with Your Charity’s Governing Document and the Law

 Your charity’s governing document is its rulebook.
 You and your co-trustees must be intimately familiar with it, as it dictates everything from how you can raise money to who can be a member.
 This duty also means complying with all relevant laws, including charity law, fundraising regulations, and employment law.
-This single duty underpins every other topic discussed in this masterclass.
+As ICAEW notes in its charity technical guidance, this single duty underpins every other topic discussed in this masterclass.

 Duty 3: Act in Your Charity’s Best Interests